-- (a) Can company registered under the Companies Act, 1956 commence business of banking in India?
+- (a) Can company registered under the Companies Act, 2013 commence business of banking in India?
 Comment. - (b) Two or more Hindu joint families decided to form partnership and carry out a non-banking business.
 Total number of members in the partnership is 25 and 4 are minors.
-Does it contravene provisions of the section 11?
+Does it contravene provisions of the Companies Act, 2013?
 Comment. - (c) "Separate personality of a company is a special privilege.
 In case of dishonest or fraudulent use of this privilege, corporate veil can be lifted".
 Comment.

-- (a) No, "company registered" under the Companies Act, 1956 cannot commence business of banking in India.
-As per the RBI Act, it is mandatory for a bank to get itself registered with the RBI This registration authorizes it to conduct its business as a bank.
-For the registration with the RBI, a company incorporated under the Companies Act, 1956 and desirous of commencing business of banking, should have an initial minimum paid-up capital of ₹ 200 crore which is to be raised to ₹ 300 crore within three years of commencement of business.
+- (a) No, "company registered" under the Companies Act, 2013 or any act prior to it cannot commence business of banking in India.
+As per the RBI Act, it is mandatory for a bank to get itself registered with the RBI This registration authorizes it to conduct its business as a bank .
+For the registration with the RBI, a company incorporated under the Companies Act, 2013 or any act prior to it and desirous of commencing business of banking, should have an initial minimum paid-up capital of $\ref{totaleq}$ 200 crore which is to be raised to $\ref{totaleq}$ 300 crore within three years of commencement of business.
 The promoters' contribution shall be a minimum of 40% of the paid-up capital of the bank at any point of time.
-This promoters' contribution of 40% of the initial capital shall be locked in for a period of five years from the date of licensing of the bank. - (b) As provided in section 11 of the Companies Act, 1956, no association or partnership consisting of more than such number of persons as may be prescribed shall be formed for the purpose of carrying on any business that has for its object the acquisition of gain by the association or partnership or by the individual members thereof, unless it is registered as a company under this Act or is formed under any other law for the time being in force.
-The number of persons shall not exceed 100.
-This shall not apply to (a) a Hindu undivided family carrying on any business; or (b) an association or partnership, if it is formed by professionals who are governed by special Acts. - (c) A company on incorporation becomes a legal person in the eyes of law quite distinct from the individuals who are its members unlike a partnership firm which has no existence apart from its partners.
+This promoters' contribution of 40% of the initial capital shall be locked in for a period of five years from the date of licensing of the bank. - (b) As provided in section 464 of the Companies Act, 2013, no association or partnership consisting of more than such number of persons as may be prescribed shall be formed for the purpose of carrying on any business that has for its object the acquisition of gain by the association or partnership or by the individual members thereof, unless it is registered as a company under this Act or is formed under any other law for the time being in force.
+The number of persons shall not exceed 50, as per Rule 10 of Companies (Miscellaneous) Rules, 2014.
+This shall not apply to (a) a Hindu undivided family carrying on any business; or (b) an association or partnership, if it is formed by professionals who are governed by special Acts.
+Since the number of adults are below 50, hence it does not contravene the provisions of Companies Act, 2013. - (c) A company on incorporation becomes a legal person in the eyes of law quite distinct from the individuals who are its members unlike a partnership firm which has no existence apart from its partners.
 The historic judgment in the Salomon v.
 Salomon & Co.
 Ltd. 1897, AC 22 established this principle of corporate personality of the companies.
 In reality, however the doctrine of juristic personality of a company has been subject to certain exceptions.
 The courts have in many cases disregarded the corporate façade to look at the facts actually exists behind the corporate veil.
 Various legislations have been made to avoid the corporate legal entity.
 When the courts have done it, it has very often been described as lifting the veil or piercing of the veil.
 Where the legislations have done it, the doctrine is more popularly known as 'Creating the corporate veil.'